 Thrive is Fort Riley's Christian Youth Program for youth 6th - 12th grade.
 Meetings are held weekly at Victory Chapel.
 Contact the Religious Support Office at 785-239-3359 for more information.
 Skiesunlimited Instructional Program

 The SKIESUnlimited program offers a variety of instructional classes such as piano, gymnastic and martial arts.
 To receive more information or to enroll in any program offered by CYS call 785-239-9885.

 The name SKIESUnlimited is an acronym for “School of Knowledge, Inspiration, Exploration, and Skills” with the word “Unlimited” for the unlimited possibilities this program can offer Army children and youth.

 SKIESUnlimited encompasses instructional programs for children and youth ranging from four weeks old to adolescence.
-Through SKIESUnlimited, children and youth in Child Development Services (CDS), School Age Services (SAS), Middle School Teen Center, and Outreach Services (OS) Programs, as well as Home Schooled Children, have equal access to opportunities that expand their knowledge, inspire them, allow them to explore, and acquire new skills.
+Through SKIESUnlimited, children and youth in Child Development Services (CDS), School Age Services (SAS), Fort Riley Youth Center, and Outreach Services (OS) Programs, as well as Home Schooled Children, have equal access to opportunities that expand their knowledge, inspire them, allow them to explore, and acquire new skills.

 SKIESUnlimited has a four-school system.
 The four schools are: School of Sports, School of Arts, School of Life Skills and School of Academic Skills.